Two hydrogen buses in public service at Keolis 2018-2020

 - Maintenance cost are around 0,25 euro/km, which is well below the target levels set in European subsidy programs such as JIVE

-- Hydrogen consumption is low at 6.1 kg/100km).
+- Hydrogen consumption is low; for the Solbus consumption is 5.9 kg/100km throughout the year, the consumption of the Ursus bus is average 6.3 kg/100km.
 In wintertime one of the buses shows a higher consumption due to the electric heating of the passenger compartment.
 The other bus uses the waste heat of the Fuel Cell systems to heat the passenger compartment.
 This bus shows the low hydrogen consumption year-round, independent of the ambient temperature (see below diagram).

 - Drivers are enthusiastic about the driving characteristics of the hydrogen buses.
 The buses are easy to use and drivers enjoy saving energy by recuperative braking instead of mechanical braking.